Spin chirality and fermion stirring in topological bands

 As a local property sensitive to TRS, spin chirality can be used to detect local TRS breaking.
 Usually, TRS breaking in metals is detected by the Hall effect or optical Kerr effect, or by torque magnetometry (e.g., see \cite{Modic2018, Mumford2020, Saykin2023} and references therein).
-However, in many systems of interest, the TRS-broken ordered states feature intertwining domains of opposite polarization that are challenging to detect macroscopically.
-In such cases, local probes have a distinct advantage, as demonstrated, for instance, in the recent detection of the Chern mosaic and valley polarization in magic-angle twisted bilayer graphene \cite{Grover2022}.
-Below we consider magnetic adatoms/impurities at the surface of the 2D electron system, coupled to conduction electron spins by an s-d Hamiltonian, finding that spin chirality in electron gas, Eq.\eqref{eq:chiral_effect}, governs chiral exchange interactions between adatom spins.
+However, in many systems of interest, the ordered states feature intertwining domains of opposite polarization that are challenging to detect macroscopically.
+In such cases, local probes have a distinct advantage, as demonstrated, e.g., in the recent detection of the Chern mosaic and valley polarization in moir\'e graphene\cite{Grover2022}.
+Below we consider magnetic adatoms/impurities at the surface of a 2D electron system, coupled to electron spins by an s-d Hamiltonian.
+We find that spin chirality in an electron gas, Eq.\eqref{eq:chiral_effect}, governs chiral exchange interactions between adatom spins.